Watch it While You Can

 Here’s the three-minute video — the only video we know of — that clearly shows Floyd’s face while being restrained on the ground.
 It’s cell-phone camera footage taken from a passerby on the sidewalk.
 It’s this video that that was a catalyst for BLM riots.

 Next, we have this eight-minute video from officer Thomas Lane that appeared Monday on Daily Mail.
-This one is now on LiveLeaks as well.
-We are providing it as an alternate resource just in case the Fail removes the footage from the Internet.
+This one still can be found on Fox News, start at 6:00.

 So again, it appears that somebody played this video on a laptop and recorded the laptop screen with a cell phone camera.
 Then somebody leaked it to Daily Mail.
 We’re glad it’s finally out there, but why the Fail?